ICEPAY/OpenCart-3.x/README.md

 This module is available under the BSD-2-Clause.
 See the [LICENSE](https://github.com/ICEPAY/OpenCart-3.x/blob/develop/LICENSE) file for more information.

 ## Installation ##

+A concise installation guide is presented below.
+A more detailed installation and configuration instruction can be found [here](https://github.com/ICEPAY/OpenCart-3.x/wiki).

 [Download](https://github.com/ICEPAY/OpenCart-3.x/releases) the latest version of the archive containing files required for the installation of *ICEPAY OpenCart 3.x Payment Module*.
 The archive contains the module, README, LICENSE, and user manual files.